folio-org/stripes-components/docs/patterns/ColumnSelector.md

 4) Click the checkboxes to toggle the state of individual columns to show/hide them.
 5) Pass down the visible columns form the state to the `<MultiColumnList>` component.

-`Note` : Columns such as checkboxes, and ellipsis needn't be stored in state as they should always be visible on the page.
+`Note` : You should not store status or render checkboxes for any columns that should never be hidden (such as checkboxes, ellipsis or other row-level controls.)
+These should not be present in the `controllableColumns` array (described below), but should always be present in the visibleColumns array which is returned from the `getVisibleColumns()` function. (also described below).

 # Implementation